mandalbiswadip/genderPrediction/README.md

 # gender_prediction
-Gender prediction from Indian names
+Gender prediction from Indian names.
 The trained model tries to predict the gender of the person.
 The model has been trained only with Indian names for now.